Bayesian inverse Navier-Stokes problems: joint flow field reconstruction and parameter learning: Introduction

 \subsubsection{Deep learning reconstruction algorithms}

 Artificial intelligence (AI) algorithms, such as deep neural networks (NNs), are versatile, relatively simpler to implement, and have revolutionised the field of computer vision.
 There are, however, fundamental problems that still need to be addressed for their application to physics-based problems such as flow field reconstruction (e.g. AI-generated hallucinations, and the problem of existence of stable computational algorithms) \cite{9420272,doi:10.1073/pnas.2107151119}.
 Physics-informed NNs (PINNs) cannot yet solve boundary value problems, (e.g the N--S problem) more efficiently than finite element methods \cite{grossmann2023physicsinformed}.
 Further, PINNs contain orders of magnitude more degrees of freedom than the method in this paper, with a corresponding increase in the required amounts of data and training time.
 The method in this paper is, in contrast, formulated from a N--S boundary value problem in a variational framework.
 The physics is \emph{hardwired} into the model, meaning that the search space is restricted to solutions that satisfy the \mbox{N--S} problem.
-This is a key-difference between PINNs and the approach in this study: while PINNs solve a minimisation problem, we solve a saddle point problem.
+This is a key-difference between PINNs and the approach in this study: while PINNs solve a minimisation problem\footnote{It is possible to hardwire constraints with PINNs \cite{doi:10.1137/21M1397908}, but then the following question arises: do PINNs make for better PDE-solvers?
+The answer is no \cite{grossmann2023physicsinformed}.
+In fact, for inverse Navier--Stokes problems with hard constraints, the success of the method heavily relies on the robustness of the forward/adjoint solvers.}, we solve a saddle point problem.
 In other words, PINNs do not hardwire the N--S problem; they simply penalise its residuals (i.e. they treat the N--S problem as a soft constraint).
 In our experience, solving the saddle point problem, even though more computationally expensive, leads to superior flow field reconstructions and more accurate inferred parameters.
 Unlike NNs \cite{Ferdian2020,Rutkowski2021} and PINNs \cite{SAITTA2024108057,Zhu_Jiang_Lefauve_Kerswell_Linden_2024}, our model is relatively small, physically interpretable, amenable to mathematical analysis, extrapolatable, and will reconstruct flows that it has not seen before, thus enabling digital twin applications in engineering design and patient-specific cardiovascular modelling.